Seoul says North Korean soldier crosses the border to defect

-SEOUL, South Korea (AP) — South Korea’s military says a North Korean soldier has crossed the border between rivals to defect to the South.
+SEOUL, South Korea (AP) — South Korea’s military said Thursday that a North Korean soldier had crossed the border between the rivals to defect.

-South Korea’s Joint Chief of Staff said that military officials were investigating the North Korean solider who crossed the military demarcation line Thursday inside the 4-kilometer-wide (2.5-mile-wide) Demilitarized Zone that separates the countries.
+South Korea’s Joint Chiefs of Staff said military officials were investigating the North Korean solider, who defected across the central-east portion of the military demarcation line, which is inside the 4-kilometer-wide (2.5-mile-wide) Demilitarized Zone that separates the countries.

 The military provided no other details.